DoctorKhan/The-Human-Experiment-Book/src/10_part_investigation/10_part_intro.md

-# Part 2: The Investigation — Assembling the Puzzle
+# Part 2: Book II: The Book of the Fall — The Primordial Trauma

-*The crime scene has been reconstructed.
-The evidence has been presented.
-Now the real investigation begins.
-The team must find a single, coherent narrative that can account for every paradox.
-To do so, they turn to the most dismissed form of evidence: myth.
-What if the stories our ancestors told were not fantasies, but fragmented memories of a history we have forgotten?*
+Herein is the story of how paradise was lost.
+This is not a tale of human sin, but of cosmic tragedy.
+It is the memory of the great catastrophe, of the serpent's misunderstood gift, and of the quarantine that severed us from our divine birthright.
+This is the origin of our inner battlefield.